 You could find it easier to lose focus or be less productive when completing activities.
 Physical exhaustion can set in, making it difficult to sleep or enjoy outdoor activities.

-- Phase of chronic stress
+- The phase of chronic stress

 You’ll eventually reach a point where the stress becomes chronic.
 As the strain builds, your work is likely to suffer as a result of the stress.